Get all the latest data for Valencia

 What are the biggest risks for property prices in Valencia in 2026?

-As of early 2026, the three biggest risks for Valencia property prices are an unexpected interest rate spike that would reduce buyer affordability, new rental regulations that could discourage investment purchases, and a broader economic slowdown that would weaken employment and household income growth.
+As of early 2026, the three biggest risks for property prices in Valencia are an unexpected rise in interest rates that would reduce buyer purchasing power, a broader economic slowdown in Spain or Europe that would hit employment and household confidence, and the possibility that rising prices simply outpace local wage growth to a point where demand weakens organically.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Valencia.